Summary IconKey Takeaways

 8. Scalability and Performance:

-You can leverage SQL Server’s indexing, partitioning, and query optimization abilities for fast and reliable processing of data, even when there is a high volume of data.
+You can leverage SQL Server’s indexing, partitioning, and query optimization abilities for fast and reliable data processing, even when there is a high volume of data.

-Use Cases of REST API SQL Server Integration
+Use Cases of Integrating REST API and SQL Server

 • Data Synchronization Across Systems: Use REST API integration to keep data in sync between SQL Server and other applications, like CRMs, ERPs, or data warehouses, ensuring that all platforms have consistent, up-to-date information.

-• Automated Reporting: Pull data from SQL Server using REST API to feed into reporting tools, generating real-time reports and analytics without the need for manual data exports.
+• Automated Reporting: Pull data from SQL Server using REST API to feed into reporting tools, generating real-time reports and analytics without manual data exports.

 • Enhanced Application Functionality: Integrate SQL Server with web or mobile apps to enable dynamic data retrieval and updates directly from SQL, allowing users to access and modify data instantly within the app.